platisd/clang-tidy-pr-comments/README.md

 ### Basic configuration example

-A basic configuration for the `platisd/clang-tidy-pr-comments` action (for a `CMake`-based project using the `clang-tidy-diff.py` script) can be seen below:
+A basic configuration for the `platisd/clang-tidy-pr-comments` action (for a `CMake`-based project using the `clang-tidy-diff` script) can be seen below:

 ```yaml
 name: Static analysis